EthicalML/awesome-production-machine-learning/README.md

 * [Iguazio Data Science Platform](https://www.iguazio.com/) - Bring your Data Science to life by automating MLOps with end-to-end machine learning pipelines, transforming AI projects into real-world business outcomes, and supporting real-time performance at enterprise scale.
 * [Iterative Studio](https://studio.iterative.ai/) - Seamless data and model management, experiment tracking, visualization and automation, with Git as the single source of truth.
 * [Katonic.ai](https://katonic.ai/) - Automate your cycle of Intelligence with Katonic MLOps Platform.
-* [Labelbox](https://labelbox.com/) - Image labelling service with support for semantic segmentation (brush & superpixels), bounding boxes and nested classifications.
+* [Labelbox](https://labelbox.com/) - Labelbox is the leading all-in-one AI data engine platform for data curation, AI-assisted labeling, model training, and more.
 * [Microsoft Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/) - Build, train, and deploy models from the cloud to the edge.
 * [ModelOp](https://www.modelop.com/) - An enterprise MLOps platform that automates the governance, management and monitoring of deployed AI, ML models across platforms and teams, resulting in reliable, compliant and scalable AI initiatives.
 * [MLJAR](https://mljar.com/) - Platform for rapid prototyping, developing and deploying machine learning models.